mayankkumarlinghe-jpg/python/description.md

 Python's strong comunity support make it easy to learn and troubleshoot,which is beneficial for AI projects.
 Understanding Python's role in data manipulation and analysis is crucial for developing effective AI Projects.
 Proefffeciency in Python can increase your employabiblity  as an AI engineer,as it is the preffered language in industry.

+Python IDLE(Integrated Development Environment) Installation  instructions: if installed window+R python--version if not found  then: use python keyword in the cmd it ill redirect to microsoft store if not simply go to google and get the interpretor of python for cmd based on your particular os